USB to CAN Firmware Flashing

 Firmware Update

-- If you need to update the firmware, you only need to re-execute the burning instruction after compiling the firmware.
+- If you need to update the firmware, simply re-run the flashing command after compiling the new firmware

-- But please make sure that the corresponding ID can be found or Klipper is already connected.
+- However, please ensure that the corresponding ID can be found or that Klipper is already connected

 python3 ~/klipper/lib/canboot/flash_can.py -u <MCU ID>